Meet the courageous people who risk their lives to rescue North Korean refugees!

 Download and print THIS FLYER with information about the movie to hand out to guests.

 Consider inviting a guest speaker to your event.
-This could be an expert on North Korea or on Freedom of Faith or human rights in general - or possible a refugee from North Korea.
+This could be an expert on North Korea, on Freedom of Religion or Belief or Human Rights in general – or, if possible, a refugee from North Korea.

 Consider offering some snacks during the event.